Montana/hashicorp-travis-post/22-22-9-hashicorp-vault.md

 Whenever generating an access token to a Hashicorp Vault instance, carefully consider access rights of the account for which the Vault token is generated.
 It may be worth it to create a dedicated CI/CD account in Hashicorp Vault with a minimum required scope of access to the certain secrets.

 For the initial release, we consciously made it impossible to define Hashicorp Vault access token via repository settings for environment variables.
-If the token is not provided explicitly in the form of
+If the token is not provided explicitly in the form of:

 ```yml
 vault: